 Directly related to that is what made me enjoy this novella a lot less than I could have.
 Half way in Charlotte meets a BEAUTIFUL guy and from then on it’s like a switch has been turned and she suddenly seemed like a slightly different person to the one I admired so much.
 Constantly making heart eyes at this perfect looking guy, not trusting him but “oh he is so pretty why don’t I”, I started to be pretty annoyed.
 This story would have worked perfectly with a nice guy she doesn’t have any feelings about whatsoever.
 Instead you’re looking around every corner, waiting to be ambushed by a love triangle.

 Nevertheless, I still enjoyed the story quite a lot, especially the world it’s set in and the conspiracy related to magic.
 I’m just not sure I want to continue, considering where it left off.
-The end both made me excited for more regarding the story itself, but also less inclined to read more, considering the possible romantic part of it.
+The end both made me look forward to more regarding the story itself, but also less inclined to read more, considering the possible romantic part of it.